KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 During positron annihilation, two photons are emitted in opposite directions.
 If both are detected, we know that the annihilation occurred somewhere on the line connecting the two detectors.
 So in contrast to SPECT, no mechanical collimator is needed.
 However, we need fast electronics, since the only way to test if two detected photons could belong together, is by checking if they have been emitted simultaneously.

-We first consider a single detector pair as shown in figure [16](#fig:petdetectorpair), and study its characteristics by computing its response to a point source.
+We first consider a single detector pair as shown in [](#fig:petdetectorpair), and study its characteristics by computing its response to a point source.
 The detector has a square surface of size {math}`d`, and the distance between the detectors is {math}`2R`.
 We choose the origin in the point of symmetry, and see how the response changes if we change the position of the point source.
 Keep in mind that an event is only valid if both photons of the photon pair are detected.